zkneupper/Default-Prediction-Capstone/README.md

 ==============================

-In this project, I applied gradient boosted tree models to predict consumer credit card default.
-I used a high-performance implementation of the gradient boosting algorithm called [XGBoost](http://xgboost.readthedocs.io/en/latest/model.html) to predict credit card default.
+In this project, I applied gradient boosting models to predict credit card default.
+I used a high-performance implementation of the gradient boosting algorithm called [XGBoost](http://xgboost.readthedocs.io/en/latest/model.html).

 XGBoost outperformed logistic regression, which is one of the [most prominent methods](https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Financial-Services/gx-be-aers-fsi-credit-scoring.pdf) for credit scoring.
 XGBoost achieved a test ROC AUC score of 0.780, whereas logistic regression achieved a test ROC AUC score of 0.765.